KAIST-Visual-AI-Group/SyncDiffusion/README.md

 ```

 # Acknowledgement
 Our code is heavily based on the [official implementation](https://github.com/omerbt/MultiDiffusion) of [MultiDiffusion](https://multidiffusion.github.io/).
+We borrowed the Github template from [SALAD](https://github.com/KAIST-Geometric-AI-Group/SALAD).